| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 The icosa package provides tools to aggregate and analyze geographic data using grids based on tessellated icosahedra.
 The procedures can be set to provide a grid with a custom resolution.
 Both the primary triangular and their inverted penta- hexagonal grids are available for implementation.
 Additional functions are provided to position points (latitude-longitude data) on the grids, to allow 2D and 3D plotting, use raster and vector spatial data.

-This is still the Beta version.
+Note that similar to R, the package comes with absolutely no warranty.
 Notes about found bugs and suggestions are more than welcome!

 Adam T. Kocsis ([email protected])